CarVac/MeleeConchRuleset/ruleset.md

 Influence: to be one of the inputs used by the controller to determine the state of an Output.

-Control: to be the sole Input to Influence an Output.
+/////Control: to be the sole Input to Influence an Output.

 # General